uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/index.md

   <p>If you’re interested in the welfare of students throughout their education, a pastoral role might be for you.
 You could also take on the role of a mentor for young people with special educational needs.</p>

   <h2>Early Career Framework</h2>
-  <p>The Department for Education has developed a 2 year package to support new teachers at the start of their career, based on the <a href="https://www.gov.uk/government/publications/supporting-early-career-teachers">Early Career Framework</a>.</p>
+  <p>The Department for Education has developed a 2 year package to support new teachers at the start of their career, based on the <a href="https://www.gov.uk/government/publications/supporting-early-career-teachers" target="_blank">Early Career Framework</a>.</p>

   <p>The Early Career Framework was designed with an expert advisory group to support early career teacher development.</p>